 More Tips and Inspirations

-A well-planned, curated wardrobe also supports slow fashion.
-I’ve listed some attainable steps for a ‘slow wardrobe‘ in this post:
+A well-curated wardrobe also supports slow fashion.
+I’ve listed some attainable steps for a ‘slowing down‘ in this post:

 What are your rules for a well-curated wardrobe?
 How far have you come on your journey?
-Do you love all the clothes you own, or are you still unsure what you really want?
+Do you love all the clothes you own, or are you still looking to improve?
 Let us know!